Guide to the Vernon L. Smith Papers, 1938-2007 and undated

 [Identification of item], Vernon L. Smith Papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University

-The Vernon L. Smith Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift from 1996-2008.
+The Vernon L. Smith Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift from 1996-2008, and in 2013.

 Processed by Tanner Capps, Ted Holt, Paula Jeannet Mangiafico, Chloe Rockow, Jen Snow, Kathryn Terrell, February 2010